Short-On-Time/sot-group2/README.md

 Offering the same level (or very close) of detail as AWS, the Google App Engine is great for deploying simpler apps that could require a sophisticated approach.
 Deploying on GAE can also give you a flexible pricing (usually cheaper than Heroku), and still offering tons of Google resources, such as analytics and even Machine Learning modules one click away of being installed in your app.
 However, deploying on GAE is not as simple as deploying on Heroku, but offers a competitive edge when compared to AWS.

 # Price estimations
+Note: both services offer free tiers, so you would be able to test the PaaS first.
 ## GAE

 ![Addons](./images_md/gae.png)